 The Mark Chaffin Center for Healthy Development (MCCHD), housed in the School of Public Health, is one of the six university-level research centers (URCs) and the only non-bench science URC at Georgia State University.
 Our focus is on evidence-based parenting programs, preventing and addressing child developmental delays, child maltreatment, and sexual assault, building social-emotional competencies, and promoting meaningful inclusion and quality of life for individuals with intellectual and developmental disabilities.

-The nexus of the MCCHD’s work is fostering social ecologies that promote healthy development and well-being through positive developmental and behavioral supports at home and across multiple community-based systems of care (e.g., school, hospital, child welfare, early intervention).
-The faculty and research teams develop, study, and bring to scale real-world implementation of evidence-based practices (EBPs).
+The nexus of our work is fostering social ecologies that promote healthy development and well-being through positive developmental and behavioral supports at home and across multiple community-based systems of care (e.g., school, hospital, child welfare, early intervention).
+Our faculty develop, study, and bring to scale real-world implementation of evidence-based practices (EBPs).

 - Reducing disparities through access to EBPs beginning in infancy and continuing through transition to adulthood and parenting

 - Building capacity and practices (of parents, caregivers, family members, educators, and diverse discipline practitioners) to promote health, safety, and social-emotional competencies